joakimkistowski/HTTP-Load-Generator/README.md

 The load generator has the following three primary features:
 1. Generation of loads with a varying load intensity (number of requests per second).
 2. Generation of loads with context sensitive requests that can be scripted to be dependent on previous responses.
-3. An infrastructure that allows for collection of powre measurements from external measurement devices (optional).
+3. An infrastructure that allows for collection of power measurements from external measurement devices (optional).

 The load generator can be used for testing of web applications regarding testing of energy efficiency, testing of scaling behavior over time and testing of time-dependent scenarios, such as the effect of sudden bursts, seasonal variations in request patterns, trends, etc.